-lan: We initiated investigations on Faecal Immunochemical Tests for haemoglobin (FIT) due to the withdrawal of traditional guaiac-based gFOBT, following Professor Callum Fraser's audit (ACB Scotland 2005).
-This highlighted that gFOBT should not be used to investigate symptomatic patients because of false positives and false negatives inherent when using this test.
+Ian: The key prompt to initiate investigations on Faecal Immunochemical Tests for haemoglobin (FIT) was the withdrawal of traditional guaiacbased gFOBT, following Professor Callum Fraser's audit (ACB Scotland 2005).
+This highlighted that the traditional test should not be used to investigate symptomatic patients because of false positives and false negatives inherent when using gFOBT.

 Our Gastroenterologists and GI surgeons agreed with the cessation of gFOBT but the knock-on effect has been an increased demand for lower GI tract endoscopy.
 In consequence, we needed to find a way to relieve this additional pressure on the endoscopy service.

-The directorate structure of NHS Lanarkshire aided discussion.
-The divisional management to which I report is the same for both Diagnostics and Cancer Services, with similar structure and goals.
+The directorate structure of NHS Lanarkshire aided discussion, in that the divisional management in which I report is the same for both Diagnostics and Cancer Services, with similar structure and goals.
 This helped to simplify communication and coordination on this project.